LichP/rtzx/README.md

 rtzx
 ====

-`rtzx` is a command-line utility for interacting with [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) `.tzx` and [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC) `.cdt` tape data file, written in Rust.
-It supports insepcting `.tzx`/`.cdt` files, converting to wav, and real time playback with a nice user interface for loading tape programs on a real Spectrum or CPC computer.
+`rtzx` is a command-line utility for interacting with [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) `.tzx` and [Amstrad CPC](https://en.wikipedia.org/wiki/Amstrad_CPC) `.cdt` tape data files.
+It supports inspecting `.tzx`/`.cdt` files, converting to wav, and real time playback with a nice user interface for loading tape programs on a real Spectrum or CPC computer.
+Rtzx is written in [Rust](https://rust-lang.org/).

-Given the relative difficulty of transfering data to floppy disk in this day and age, tape playback is one of the easiest ways of loading programs on actual hardware, requiring only a suitable audio cable to connect your PC's audio output to the tape input of the 8-bit computer.
+Given the relative difficulty of transferring data to floppy disk in this day and age, tape playback is one of the easiest ways of loading programs on actual hardware, requiring only a suitable audio cable to connect your PC's audio output to the tape input of the 8-bit computer.

 ## Usage